czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 FALLACY: too much economic output leads to scaling back production, loss of jobs
-REFUTATION: so much richer and produce more now, where is the catastrophe?

-Flow of income vs accumulated stock of wealth

-measuring count over time, don't forget about qualitative aspects (seat belts, better features)
+REFUTATION: so much richer and produce more now, where is the catastrophe? measuring count over time, don't forget about qualitative aspects (seat belts, better features)

 GDP compared to very recent years more reflect products then vs 100 yrs ago

 PROBLEM: previous years of declining prices are not reflected in stats,
-PROBLEM: higher prices may mean higher quality

-LESSON: government also can sell for less price, exaggerate value of gov. services

-higher gdp per capita doesn't mean that living standards are higher

-developing countries rise, then poor people who would've died now survive, increasing size of poor people, which could actually drag down statistics
+LESSON: government also can sell for less price, exaggerate value of gov. services higher gdp per capita doesn't mean that living standards are higher developing countries rise, then poor people who would've died now survive, increasing size of poor people, which could actually drag down statistics

 ## INFLATION AND DEFLATION